SMILE-data/SMILE/README.md

 #### In-context and Zero-shot experiment (GPT3)
-Note that running GPT3 requires your own openai api-key and also charges.
+Note that running GPT3 requires your own openai api-key and it also charges for running the model.

 Replace the { } with your own information.